GeoffWilliams/aws_macos/doc/docker.md

 # Docker with bridge networking

+> [!NOTE]
+> This doc is based around AWS since I dont use macOS.
+The same instructions apply if you have your own macOS device, just skip anything to do with VNC

 How to setup Docker on a mac with bridged networking. macOS users must use Docker since [`podman`](https://podman.io) doesnt work properly on macOS with K3D

 ## Installation